MMVLogic/MrMahesh.com/_projects/2025-11-11-my-workflow-supercharged.md

 My core issue is that I’m a CNC Machinist by day and a wannabe DevOps engineer by night, not a professional website builder!
 I don't have the time—or the patience—to dive down endless rabbit holes to figure out simple tasks.

 ### **The Initial Plan (and Why it Failed)**
-My original thought, bless its naive heart, was to just use an existing solution.
+My original thought, bless its naive heart, was to use an existing solution.
 The first suggestion, courtesy of Gemini, was to explore Netlify CMS.

 **🤦‍♂️ The Problem:**
 It was the same reason I prefer using gemini-cli to design my site over a drag-and-drop builder: I don't want to spend my precious few hours of "night-shift" learning concepts I might only use once or twice.
 When I'm forced to use a pre-built tool, I end up spending all my time asking an AI how to make that specific software do what I want.
 That time could be spent on my actual projects!
 Plus, what if the software gets a new version?
 My trusty AI might not even know the new commands yet.